timothy90990/Automate/README.md

 python3 Automate.py -c
 ```

-# Future
-- [ ] Add options to check for low hanging fruit
-- [ ] Run the nmap scan automaticly off of python

 # Updates
 - Fixed the bug that causes permission errors when running the program.
 - Removed the nmap scan.
 (This will be added later)